Senior Announcements

 • Begin to organize regular decision applications and financial aid forms, which will be due in January and/or February.

-• If you are "wait-listed" by a college you really want to attend, visit, call and write the admission office to make your interest clear.
+• If you are wait-listed by a college you really want to attend, visit, call, and write the admission office to make your interest clear.
 Ask how you can strengthen your application.

-Information Courtesy of 2016 National Association for College Admission Counseling (NACAC)
+Information Courtesy of 2023 National Association for College Admission Counseling (NACAC)